thanos-io/thanos/docs/proposals/202004_embedd_cortex_frontend.md

 work done for Cortex fits to Thanos.
 Given also our good collaboration in the past, it feels natural to reuse Cortex's code.
 We even started discussion to move it to separate repo, but there was no motivation towards this, for a good reason.
-At the end we were advertising to use cortex query frontend on production on top of Thanos and this works considerably well, with some problems on edge cases and for downsampled data as mentioned [here]()
+At the end we were advertising to use cortex query frontend on production on top of Thanos and this works considerably well, with some problems on edge cases and for downsampled data as mentioned [here](https://github.com/thanos-io/thanos/issues/1651).

 However, we realized recently that asking users to install suddenly Cortex component on top of Thanos system is extremely confusing:

 * Cortex has totally different way of configuring services.
-It requires to decide what module you have in single YAML file.
+It requires deciding what module you have in single YAML file.
 Thanos in opposite have flags and different subcommand for each component.
-* Cortex has bit different way of configuring memcached, which is inconsistent with what we have in Thanos Stote Gateway.
+* Cortex has bit different way of configuring memcached, which is inconsistent with what we have in Thanos Store Gateway.
-* There are many Cortex specific configuration items which can confuse Thanos user and increase complexity overall (e.g. )
+* There are many Cortex specific configuration items which can confuse Thanos user and increase complexity overall.
 * We have many ideas how to improve Cortex Query Frontend on top of Thanos, but adding Thanos specific configuration options will increase complexity on Cortex side as well.
 * Cortex has no good example or tutorial on how to use frontend either.
 We have only [Observatorium example](https://github.com/observatorium/configuration/blob/master/environments/openshift/manifests/observatorium-template.yaml#L515).